Gas hydrate pingo

-A gas hydrate pingo is a submarine dome structure formed by the accumulation of gas hydrates under the seafloor.
+A gas hydrate pingo is a submarine pingo-like dome structure formed by the accumulation of gas hydrates under the seafloor.

 Formation and Location

 Methane, a common gas found in gas hydrate pingos.

 Gas hydrate pingos contain reservoirs of gas hydrates, which are crystallized gas particles.
 The crystallized gas particles form when a gas particle is surrounded by water molecules.
 The water molecules create a lattice structure that encages the gas molecule when at low temperatures and high pressures (around 15 megapascals).
 Most gas hydrates contain methane, while other rare gas hydrates contain hydrogen sulfate or carbon dioxide.
 These submarine pingos are found along continental margins and in polar regions, especially in locations with methane seeps.
 These locations often have permafrost that is below sea level, but this permafrost is not required for gas hydrate pingo formation.
 An example of these different methods of pingo formation can be found on the coast of Angola, which formed from methane seeps, and off the Western Svalbard Margin, which formed from sub-sea permafrost.
 Other examples of gas hydrate pingos can be found along the Chilean and Brazilian margin.